LeonAI-DO-YLCS/mcporter/README.md

 - `--log-level <debug|info|warn|error>` -- adjust verbosity (respects `MCPORTER_LOG_LEVEL`).
 - `--tail-log` -- stream the last 20 lines of any log files referenced by the tool response.
 - `--output <format>` or `--raw` -- control formatted output (defaults to pretty-printed auto detection).
+- `--http-url <https://…>` / `--stdio "command …"` -- describe an ad-hoc MCP server inline (pair with `--env KEY=value`, `--cwd`, `--name`, and `--persist <config.json>` as needed).
 - For OAuth-protected servers such as `vercel`, run `npx mcporter auth vercel` once to complete login.

 Timeouts default to 30 s; override with `MCPORTER_LIST_TIMEOUT` or `MCPORTER_CALL_TIMEOUT` when you expect slow startups.

+## Friendlier Tool Calls

+- **Function-call syntax.** Instead of juggling `--flag value`, you can call tools as `mcporter call 'linear.create_issue(title: "Bug", team: "ENG")'`.
+The parser supports nested objects/arrays and surfaces schema validation errors clearly.
+Deep dive in [docs/call-syntax.md](docs/call-syntax.md).
+- **Auto-correct.** If you typo a tool name, mcporter inspects the server’s tool catalog, retries when the edit distance is tiny, and otherwise prints a `Did you mean …?` hint.
+The heuristic (and how to tune it) is captured in [docs/call-heuristic.md](docs/call-heuristic.md).
+- **Richer single-server output.** `mcporter list <server>` now prints TypeScript-style signatures, inline comments, return-shape hints, and command examples that mirror the new call syntax.
+Optional parameters stay hidden by default—add `--include-optional` or `--schema` whenever you need the full JSON schema.

 ## Installation